-Some of these structures were clearly ancestral characteristics that arose for other functions and stuck around, while others may be linked to display behaviors or signaling of mate quality.
+Clearly, some of these structures were ancestral characteristics that arose for other functions and stuck around.
+In contrast, others might have been displays or signals of mate quality.

-Feather features were shaped by early locomotor styles, Clarke believes.
+Clarke believes that feather features were shaped by early locomotor styles.

 But, as any birder will tell you, feather colors and shapes may also be tied with complex behavioral repertoires and, if anything, may be costly in terms of aerodynamics.

-Modern birds use feathers for many different things, ranging from flight to thermoregulation to mate-attracting displays, said Matt Shawkey, a paper co-author and biologist at the University of Akron.
-He said:
+Modern birds use feathers for many different things.
+Flight is only one.
+Two more are thermoregulation and mate-attracting displays.
+Matt Shawkey, a paper co-author and biologist at the University of Akron, said:

 Iridescence is widespread in modern birds, and is frequently used in displays.
 The evidence that Microraptor was largely iridescent suggests that feathers were important for display even relatively early in their evolution.